ShingZhanho/ENGG1340-Project-25Spring/README.md

 3. **Score to win**: Every kill adds to your score.
 Push your limits, beat your high score, and prove your dominance.
 4. **No Escape**: The arena is locked!
 Fight until the last monster falls… or until you do.

+## Features That Will Keep You Hooked

+1. **Monster mayhem-no two enemies are the same**: Randomized spawn is based on generating random numbers in every round.
+Every monster in the wild arena will or will not be identical.

 ## Build Instructions